8 Must-Know Tips to Help You Prepare for a Tornado

 2. Designate a Tornado Shelter or Safe Room

 Most families choose the basement or a windowless room on the lowest floor as their tornado shelter because it provides safety from dangerous winds and debris.
-Keep nonperishable food, bottled water, and emergency medications stored in the same safe location to save valuable time during an emergency.
-You’ll want to keep a battery-powered weather radio in the shelter, like the Epica Digital Emergency Radio (Buy It: $21.95), so authorities can let you know when it’s safe to come out.
+Keep non-perishable food, bottled water, and emergency medications stored in the same safe location to save valuable time during an emergency.
+You’ll want to keep a battery-powered weather radio in the shelter, such as the FosPower Emergency Solar Hand Crank Portable Radio ($30, Amazon), so authorities can let you know when it’s safe to come out.
 Periodically check to ensure the radio works (you can never be too careful) and that any medications have not expired.
 When you hear tornado sirens, your family should go to the shelter to safely wait out the storm.

 3. Create an At-Home Safety Kit with Tornado Essentials

 In addition to designating a safe room stocked with necessary supplies, it’s a good idea to create a portable safety kit in case it is too dangerous to stay in your home.
 We recommend keeping basic first aid supplies in the kit, as well as flashlights, batteries, a portable self-powered radio, and an emergency signal light.
 A backup pair of clothes, underwear, and socks for everyone in the family could come in handy if you need to wait out the storm in public a shelter.
-If you don’t want to build one from scratch, the American Red Cross sells the Deluxe Auto First Aid Kit,$20.99 on Amazon, with on-the-go medical equipment and a travel blanket.
+If you don’t want to build one from scratch, check out the Deluxe Auto First Aid Kit ($21, American Red Cross) with on-the-go medical equipment and a travel blanket.

 4. Keep a Tornado Kit in Your Car